hhandika/clicov/README.md

 clicov -w -c us
 ```

-You can also all countries' current cases into a spreadsheet:
+You can also save all countries' current cases into a spreadsheet:

 ```
 clicov summary -sv